Zelfconnect/RPG/Instructions/PRD.md

 ## User Stories

 ### Onboarding
+- As a new user, I want to assess my current strengths and challenges so I can establish a baseline for growth
-- As a new user, I want to create my character through reflective storytelling so I can establish a meaningful growth framework
+- As a new user, I want to envision my future self through reflective storytelling so I can establish a meaningful growth direction
+- As a new user, I want to see how my current state and future vision translate into character attributes so I can understand my growth potential
-- As a new user, I want to identify my core attributes and starting skills so I can track my progression effectively
+- As a new user, I want to identify my core attributes and starting skills on a 0-10 scale so I can track my progression effectively
+- As a busy user, I want to quickly track my progress on mobile while doing deeper reflection on larger screens when time permits
+- As a user, I want my thoughtful writing to be transformed into meaningful game elements without manual conversion

 ### Monthly Planning
 - As a user, I want to set goals as "quests" so I can gamify my personal development